UrbanInstitute/ed-data/master_sheet_graph_edits.md

  "count": 5
  }
  }
+- add to top level `  "imageOverride": "Percentage of full-time students__Average Grant Aid and Net Tuition and Fees for First-Time Full-Time Students, by Sector, 2013–14", `
  - for first graph, add :
   `"subtitle": "Dollars per full-time student" `
  - for second graph, add: